Maury Island incident: Initial story

-Dahl said his superior officer, Fred Crisman, investigated.
-Dahl also claimed he was later approached by a man in a dark suit and told not to talk about the incident.
+Dahl said his superior officer, Fred Crisman, investigated the incident.
+Dahl also claimed he was later approached by a man in a dark suit and told not to talk about the event.
 Crisman, when interviewed, reported having recovered debris from Maury Island and having witnessed an unusual craft.

 Further investigation

-Arnold first recruited Captain E.J.
-Smith of United Airlines, who had reported witnessing a flying disc on July 4.
+Arnold first recruited Captain E. J. Smith of United Airlines, who had reported witnessing a flying disc on July 4.
 Crisman showed "white metal" debris to Arnold and Smith, who interpreted it as mundane and inconsistent with Dahl's description.
-Arnold then decided to contact Lt.
-Frank Brown of Military Intelligence, Fourth Air Force, Hamilton Field, California.
+Arnold then decided to contact Lieutenant Frank Brown of Military Intelligence, Fourth Air Force, Hamilton Field, California.
 Brown arrived at Arnold's hotel in Tacoma along with Captain William L. Davidson.

-Davidson and Brown conducted interviews, collected fragments, and prepared for the return flight out of McChord.
-In the early hours of August 1, the two officers died when the B-25 Mitchell they were piloting crashed outside of Kelso, Washington on their way back to California.
+Davidson and Brown conducted interviews, collected fragments, and prepared for the return flight to California out of McChord Field.
+In the early hours of August 1, the B-25 Mitchell the two officers were piloting crashed outside of Kelso, Washington, killing both men.

-The FBI then proceeded to investigate this case, and concluded that Crisman and Dahl's sightings were a hoax.
-In their files, they noted that Dahl stated that "if questioned by the authorities he was going to say it was a hoax because he did not want any further trouble over the matter."
-The files also detail a few alternate stories communicated by Crisman and Dahl to local newspapers and other media outlets, and conclude that they had contacted a variety of publications "in the hope of building up their story through publicity to a point where they could make a profitable deal with Fantasy Magazine, Chicago, Illinois."
+The FBI then began a formal investigation into Dahl and Crisman's claims, and quickly determined that they were false, noting that Dahl stated "if questioned by the authorities he was going to say it was a hoax because he did not want any further trouble over the matter."
+FBI files also detail a few alternate stories communicated by Crisman and Dahl to local newspapers and other media outlets, and conclude that the two men had contacted a variety of publications "in the hope of building up their story through publicity to a point where they could make a profitable deal with Fantasy Magazine of Chicago, Illinois."

-An FBI report concluded that the "Tacoma Harbor Patrol" was the name of a privately owned for-profit business enterprise seeking to charge owners of vacation homes on the island for keeping an eye out on their properties during the owner's absence.